davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 ### What happens when we call `npm run log_a_message`?

-To better understand what's going on, let's take a look at the `name` and `bin` of the fields within the scaffolded `package.json` that came with the workflow template:
+To better understand what's going on, let's take a look at the `name` and `bin` keys within the scaffolded `package.json` that came with the workflow template

 ```json
 // my_tool/package.json